You have heard it said that you must set aside your brain to believe in God. And evolution makes sense?

 Since science itself defines the first law of thermodynamics (energy can be transformed from one form to another, but cannot be created or destroyed), the event initiating all this dispersion of matter must have happened with all the matter contained in the universe located at one place, and for some reason stated by this theory, that place had to be very small.
 In fact, some say that this matter was in a place so small, it amounted to nothing - virtually nothing.
 This nothing exploded into the expanding universe we have today.
-We will stop here for now, since we have actually described the event that science claims must have happened in order for the universe to exist.
-Proof?
-Sorry, only another religion.

 "Definition" without definition